Gintarė Vostrecovaitė

-Gintarė Vostrecovaitė (born 6 May 1986 in Kaunas) is a Lithuanian figure skater.
+Gintarė Vostrecovaitė (born 6 May 1986) is a Lithuanian figure skater.
 She is a five time (2001–2005) Lithuanian national champion.
 She competed at twelve ISU Championships, eight of them at the senior level.
 Her highest placement at a senior event was 24th at the 2004 European Figure Skating Championships and her highest placement at a junior event was 24th at the 2003 World Junior Figure Skating Championships.